-The word canon means “measuring rod” or “norm.”
-The 66 books of the Bible function together as the supreme measuring rod or authority for the church.
-The Bible is the norm or the standard of all standards, and is to be judged by no other standard.
+We get the word canon from a Greek word, which mean “measuring rod” or “norm.”
+The sixty-six books of the Bible “together function as the supreme measuring rod or authority for the church.”
+The Bible “is judged by no other standard.”

-The 66 books of the Bible were authoritative and received as God’s Word the moment they were written; but the process of gathering those books into a “canon” (authoritative list) took place over a period of time.]
+[The sixty-six books of the Bible were authoritative and received as God’s Word the moment they were written; but the process of gathering those books into a “canon” (authoritative list) took place over a period of time.]